Diego Torres (footballer, born 1978)

-Diego Torres Rodríguez (born 19 September 1978) is a Spanish footballer who plays for Club Deportivo Betis Club de Fútbol as a striker.
+Diego Torres Rodríguez (born 19 September 1978) is a Spanish former professional footballer who played as a striker.

 Club career

 Torres was born in Valladolid, Castile and León.
 His La Liga input consisted of seven minutes for CF Extremadura in a 1–0 win against RCD Mallorca, on 3 January 1999.

 Over five seasons, Torres amassed Segunda División totals of 103 matches and 21 goals, with Levante UD, Gimnàstic de Tarragona and UD Salamanca.
 After scoring a career-best 20 times to help the second club to promotion from Segunda División B in 2003–04 he netted 12 the following campaign, adding seven in 2005–06 as they returned to the top flight after 56 years as runners-up.

-Torres continued to play well into his 40s, representing teams in the third tier but also in Tercera División and amateur football.
+Torres continued to play well into his 40s, representing teams in the third tier but also in the Tercera División and amateur football.